 It is better first to visualize and consider your event attendee journey stage by stage to gain an understanding of their entire experience.

-Like any other journey, a customer journey for events is based on some sequence of steps.
-Here is what it might look like for an offline conference:
+Like other journeys, a customer journey for events is based on some sequence of steps.

 - Finding out about it;